wsyang0309/AngularStudentManagement/README.md

-# Student Management react v.
+# Student Management Web App angular 6 v.
 This application was generated using JHipster 5.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.1.0](https://www.jhipster.tech/documentation-archive/v5.1.0).

 ## Development